Delaware - The Nemours Estate

 There are 102 rooms, all furnished and full of the classic over-the-top decorations fashionable of the period—antiques, rugs, tapestries, and paintings dating back to the 15th century adorn the Mansion.

 Once on-site, let your imagination carry you away on a journey through history.
-You can tour the house and gardens solo, and photography is allowed!
+You can tour the house and gardens on your own, and photography is allowed!

 I can’t say this is an entire day unless you plan to explore the gardens.
 The Estate sits on 300 acres, of which 10 are formal gardens.
 Plan half a day here and see how the other side lived back in the day!